 HI v.
 Dixie Denise Villa: Baby Medicine Manslaughter Trial

-HONOLULU, Hawaii (Court TV) — A Hawaii jury has convicted a babysitter in the death of a 7-month-old girl.
+HONOLULU, Hawaii (Court TV) — A babysitter was sentenced to 20 years in prison after she was convicted in the death of a 7-month-old girl.

 Dixie Denise Villa was found guilty of manslaughter for the overdose death of Abigail Lobisch.
 According to court documents, an autopsy revealed Lobisch had a fatal amount of diphenhydramine, commonly sold as Benadryl, in her system.

-The jury deliberated for more than seven hours over three days before reaching its verdict.
-Villa’s sentencing is scheduled for Feb.
-26.
+The jury deliberated for more than seven hours over three days before reaching its verdict in November.
+On May 7, Villa was sentenced to 20 years in prison.

 dixie denise villa sits in court